On $G$-birational rigidity of del Pezzo surfaces: Del Pezzo surfaces of degree less than 6 and the projective plane

 \begin{proposition} Assume that $K_S^2\in\{1,2,3\}$ and $\Pic(S)^G\simeq\ZZ$.
-Then $S$ is $G$-birationally rigid. \end{proposition} \begin{proof} This is essentially the content of the so-called \emph{Segre-Manin theorem} (which follows from classification of Sarkisov links nowadays).
-If $S\dashrightarrow S'$ is a $G$-birational map to another $G$-Mori fibre space $S'$, then it decomposes into $G$-equivariant Sarkisov links of type II and isomorphisms, and for any such link $\chi\colon S\dashrightarrow S'$, there exists a~commutative diagram
+Then $S$ is $G$-birationally rigid. \end{proposition} \begin{proof} This is essentially the content of the so-called \emph{Segre--Manin theorem} (which follows from the classification of Sarkisov links nowadays).
+If $S\dashrightarrow S'$ is a $G$-birational map to another $G$-Mori fibre space $S'$, then it decomposes into Sarkisov $G$-links of type II and isomorphisms, and for any such link $\chi\colon S\dashrightarrow S'$, there exists a~commutative diagram